obrien-k/mern/README.md

 After verifying your shell's running version of node with `node -v`, run `npm i -D` in the root directory, which installs the backend server with development dependencies.
 Once complete, do the same in the client directory to install the frontend.
 The command `npm run dev` will start the test environment.

-Access the API via `http://localhost:3000/api/auth` (or the hostname:port set, if customized), and the frontend will automatically load to your web browser once react-scripts loads.
+To access the API use endpoints like `http://localhost:3000/api/auth`.
+The frontend will automatically load to your web browser once react-scripts loads.

 ## Database population